Kong/docs.konghq.com/app/konnect/analytics/index.md

 ### Charts and limitations

-{{site.konnect_short_name}} charts offer interactive features such as the ability to hover over elements to reveal additional details, and to filter data by selecting items with the chart. {{site.konnect_short_name}} caps the number of entities showing in any activity graph or [use custom reports](/konnect/analytics/generate-reports/) to 50.
-If this limit is exceeded, a warning icon will appear at the top of the affected graph, or report.
+{{site.konnect_short_name}} charts offer interactive features such as the ability to hover over elements to reveal additional details, and to filter data by selecting items with the chart. {{site.konnect_short_name}} caps the number of entities showing in any activity graph or [custom reports](/konnect/analytics/generate-reports/) to 50.
+If this limit is exceeded, a warning icon displays at the top of the affected graph or report.

 ### Team permissions

 You can assign {{site.konnect_short_name}} users to specific, predefined Analytic teams.
-This gives you the ability to allow certain users to only view or manage the Analytics area of your {{site.konnect_short_name}} instance.
+This allows you to give certain users access to only view or manage the Analytics area of your {{site.konnect_short_name}} instance.
 For more information about the Analytics Admin and Analytics Viewer teams, see the [Teams Reference](/konnect/org-management/teams-and-roles/teams-reference/).